phalcon-orphanage/docs/en/installation.md

 Compiling from source is similar to most environments (Linux/macOS).

 #### Requirements
-* PHP 7.4.x+ development resources
+* PHP development resources depending on your version (8.1 recommended)
 * GCC compiler (Linux/Solaris/FreeBSD) or Xcode (macOS)
 * re2c >= 0.13
 * libpcre-dev